 - Under the “API Key” column, you’ll see a list of symbols.
 This is not the key.
 Click that string of symbols and the true key will appear.

-- Click and save the key somewhere secure for later.
+- In the resulting window, click and save the key somewhere secure for later.

 Testing the API